 Kayaking out of Seward is like nowhere in the world: You’re surrounded by the sweeping beauty of mountains and glaciers, but dramatically up close to wildlife.
 This seasoned operator offers hands-on tours of Resurrection Bay, Fox Island, and Kenai Fjords National Park—where you might see salmon swimming upstream within arm’s reach, sea otters paddling by, or orcas rubbing up on the beaches.

 Having a guide in these parts is key: Even if you’re an experienced paddler from other parts of the world, you’re better off with a guide in these parts—the weather can change on a dime, and the water can get cold.
 Plus, the local guides are so well versed in the geology, flora and fauna, they can tell you the best places to get out for a walk or to see wildlife.
 No doubt, Sunny Cove’s guides are experienced both in kayaking and the watery wilderness around Resurrection Bay and Kenai Fjords National Park.
 They’re all wilderness first responders with extensive backgrounds and—perhaps most important— a passion for this area.

 With these tours, each paddling adventure is paired with a scenic wildlife cruise from Seward Small Boat Harbor to Fox Island, in conjunction with Kenai Fjords Tours.
-You can do shorter tours, centered around 2.5 or 3 hours of paddling, combined with a salmon-and-prime rib buffet lunch.
+You can do shorter tours, centered around 2.5 or 3 hours of paddling, combined with a plated salmon and cake dinner.
 Or choose a full-day trip, where you’ll kayak for about 5.5 hours total, bookended by a picnic lunch on the beach and then that prime-rib-and-salmon buffet dinner later, all before returning to Seward.
 You can also do a late-day version of the lunch tour, with a four-hour afternoon of paddling, followed by the buffet dinner.